 Salem has more families with children and more non-family households than Marion or Polk Counties.
+Salem has a large share of single-person households.

 PERCENT OF POPULATION THAT IS HISPANIC OR LATINO, 2000 &

 Salem's Hispanic or Latino population is growing.
 Salem's Housing Market Analysis of historical development trends in Salem provides insights into how the local housing market functions in the context of the Mid-Willamette Valley region.
 This report groups housing into the three types shown below.
 HOUSING TYPES USED IN THIS PROJECT